 That said, not all of the company’s assets have exposure to the current situation.
 Children’s pay-TV channel Nickelodeon seems like a good example of that.
 In fact, the entire Cable Networks segment – that’s the one holding assets like Nickelodeon, MTV, Comedy Central and Showtime – generated over half of company-wide operating profit last year.
 I’d expect that segment to hold up relatively well.

 I base that last statement on Viacom’s performance in the last global financial crisis.
 Advertising revenue dropped a bit, as you’d expect, though the company-wide headline figures held up well.
 Furthermore, we are still in an election year here.
 That means political advertising dollars will hopefully provide a positive bump to revenue.

 The other big issue facing the company right now is the $18,000m net debt load.
-It cost the company around $930m in interest payments last year so getting it down is a worthy endeavor in its own right.
+It cost the company around $930m in interest payments last year, so getting it down is a worthy endeavor in its own right.
 Anyway, the good news is that only $717m is due this year.
 The company expected circa $1,800m worth of underlying free cash flow over 2020, though that was obviously before the coronavirus really took off.
 The dividend – now yielding around 6.5% – costs the company around $600m per annum.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-If you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!